SpecFlowOSS/SpecFlowWiki/Configuration.md

     <tr>
         <td>name</td>
         <td>culture name (“en-US”)</td>
-        <td>Specifies a culture to be used to execute binding methods and convert step arguments.
+        <td>Specifies the culture to be used to execute binding methods and convert step arguments.
 If not specified, the feature language is used.<br/>
-            Default: not specified</td>
+            **Default:** not specified</td>
     </tr>
 </table>

 #### `<unitTestProvider>`

-This section can be used to specify the unit-test framework SpecFlow uses to execute the acceptance criteria.
-You can either use one of the built-in unit-test providers or you can specify the classes that implement the custom unit test providers.
+Use this section to specify the unit test framework used by SpecFlow to execute acceptance criteria.
+You can either use one of the built-in unit test providers or you can specify the classes that implement custom unit test providers.

 <table>
     <tr>